stohrendorf/CroftEngine/README.md

          ├ CANYON.RPL
          └ ...
    ```
-6. You should now be able to run EdisonEngine.
+6. You should now be able to run CroftEngine.
 If something bad happens as mentioned above, or something doesn't work as
-   expected, make a copy of `edisonengine.log` located in the data directory, and attach the file to the issue.
+   expected, make a copy of `croftengine.log` located in the data directory, and attach the file to the issue.
 You may
-   also get help by [joining Discord](https://discord.gg/ndBqb5BmkH), I'll be there in the #edisonengine channel and
+   also get help by [joining Discord](https://discord.gg/ndBqb5BmkH), I'll be there in the #croftengine channel and
    chat with you as soon as I can, there are also other members already involved enough to give you some guidance.
 7. The default keybindings are WASD for movement Q and E for stepping left and right, Space for jump, Shift for walking,
    X for rolling, Ctrl for Action, 1 for drawing pistols, 2 for shotguns, 3 for uzis and 4 for magnums.
 You can consume